freenet/web/hugo-site/content/donate/ghostkey/ghost-key-explanation.md

+Ghost keys address a crucial challenge on the Internet: establishing trust without sacrificing privacy.
+With personal data commoditized by big tech, ghost keys are a way to maintain anonymity while tackling serious problems like bots and spam.

-When you make a donation to Freenet, your browser creates a [public-private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography).
-The **public key** is encrypted, or "blinded," and sent to our server.
-This ensures that the server cannot associate the key pair with your donation, maintaining your anonymity.
-The server signs the blinded ublic key to certify your donation without ever seeing the actual key.
-Your browser then decrypts the signature, delivering a cryptographic certificate that signifies your invested value.
-This anonymously signed key, or "Ghost Key," can be used to verify sender authenticity in your communications, mitigate spam, and establish a credible identity within the decentralized reputation system—all while you remain anonymous.
+Here's how it works: when you make a donation to Freenet, your web browser generates a public-private key pair.
+The public key is then encrypted, or blinded, and sent to our server.
+The server signs this blinded key and sends it back to your browser, which decrypts the signature, creating a cryptographic certificate that is signed by the server without the server ever seeing it.
+This process ensures that your identity is not linked to your donation, providing a unique certificate that proves you've invested value.

+By linking trust to anonymity, ghost keys eliminate the need for cumbersome captchas.
+They block spam, prevent bots, and secure your interactions, making them a powerful tool for those who value privacy, security, and control over their digital presence.

 ### Technical Overview